Data driven targeting is the new normal

 You don't contact them through LinkedIn.

-In the second case, you'll want to export them to make it easier on yourself.
+In the third case, you'll want to export them to make it easier on yourself.

 DuxSoup visits all the profiles in your list and puts the details in a csv.
 Just open in Excel... and there you go.